PHeonix25/PHeonix25.github.io/_posts/2019-01-07-Time-for-a-new-introduction.md

 **It was when I had a story to tell, and managed to tell it well.**

-Thankfully, making new friends, learning new presentation skills, and pushing myself to improve (_including giving my first presentation EVER just working from memory & background without pre-prepared slides_) were all nice side-effects of just doing something that I find really fun!
+Thankfully, making new friends, learning new presentation skills, and pushing myself to improve -- _including giving my first presentation EVER just working from memory & background without pre-prepared slides_ -- were all nice side-effects of just doing something that I find really fun!

 So I've decided to spend a fair bit of my time this year further improving these skills; delivering a well-prepared story, well!